openvinotoolkit/openvino/docs/notebooks/102-pytorch-onnx-to-openvino-with-output.rst

     # Read model to OpenVINO Runtime
     model_onnx = core.read_model(model=onnx_path)

-Select inference device
+Select an inference device ...................................................................................
-...................................................................................

-select device from dropdown list for running inference using OpenVINO
+Select a device from dropdown list for running inference using OpenVINO:

 .. code:: ipython3